MP-EL/fejemis_vision/README.md

 run "roslaunch fejemis\_vision main.launch"
 ```

-To run any of the test scripts:
+To run any of the test scripts (these do not need the topics above to be published since they use images saved in the folder with the code):
 ```
 roslaunch fejemis\_vision cable\_test.launch
 roslaunch fejemis\_vision people\_test.launch